jkingsman/ROMCopyEngine/README.md

 # ROMCopyEngine

 *Your ROM collection is perfect and meticulously organized.
 But this device/OS wants boxart in a folder called `Imgs`.
-Another OS wants a `gameslist.xml` file, but another one wants `miyoogamelist.xml`.
-Another one calles `nes` by `fc` and `snes` by `supernes`.
-How can you get your ROMs loaded on this device with minimal headache?*
+One OS wants a `gameslist.xml` file, but another one wants `miyoogamelist.xml`.
+Another one calls `nes` by `fc` and `snes` by `supernes`.
+How can you get your ROMs loaded, and consistently updated, on this device with minimal headache?*

-Use ROMCopyEngine.
+## Use ROMCopyEngine.

 ![Alt text](/screenshot.png?raw=true "ROMCopyEngine in action")